vmware/versatile-data-kit/projects/vdk-core/plugins/vdk-trino/README.md

 After this data jobs will have access to Trino database connection managed by Versatile Data Kit SDK.

 If it is the only database plugin installed , vdk would automatically use it.
-Otherwise, user need to set VDK_DB_DEFAULT_TYPE=TRINO as environment variable or set 'db_default_type' option in their config.ini
+Otherwise, users need to set VDK_DB_DEFAULT_TYPE=TRINO as an environment variable or set 'db_default_type' option in the data job config file (config.ini).

 For example